Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 So, what’s triggering your pigmentation?

 Before we move forward, it's essential to identify the root cause and triggers of hyperpigmentation.
 Without this understanding, we can't effectively manage the condition.
-To treat pigmentation properly, we must first evaluate the various factors at play.
+We must first evaluate the various factors at play.

 Here are some key questions you need to ask yourself if you're considering treating your pigmentation: